-- Before the lab starts, you should cut the silicon tubing and prepare the fuel cell as indicated in steps a- c of the "Hydrogen powered car" assembly instructions.
-This should take no more than a few minutes for each kit. - Your students will only need the red and black wires, the fuel cell, battery pack, H2 and O2 cylinders, two lengths of tubing, and a syringe to assemble the fuel cell. - Please note that the PEM fuel cell's membrane should be kept from drying out.
+- Be sure to set aside enough time to assemble your fuel cell cars before starting this activity.
+You'll need AA batteries, scissors, a ruler, a small Philips-head screwdriver, and plenty of distilled water to assemble the cars.
+See the Fuel Cell Car Science Kit Assembly Guide for complete assembly instructions. - Please note that the PEM fuel cell's membrane should be kept from drying out.
 It's best to seal it in a plastic bag between uses.
 Before students use the cell, be sure it's filled with water and that the two small pieces of tubing are attached. - Some of the parts of the car are quite small (such as tube caps) and can be lost easily.
-Setting up resource areas on lab tables with labeled containers for each group's pieces can prevent loss of these small parts and help keep the parts of each group's kit separate. - If you don't have access to a multimeter or Horizon Renewable Energy Monitor, omit the Measurements section of this activity.
+Setting up resource areas on lab tables with labeled containers for each group's pieces can prevent loss of these small parts and help keep the parts of each group's kit separate. - If you don't have access to a multimeter or Horizon Renewable Energy Monitor, omit the Measurements section of this activity. - Feel free to skip particular experiments or questions based on available class time.